mPulseMedia/codename/curor_control/rule_1_prompt.md

    f no_skip            - Don't jump ahead or execute steps beyond the << YOU ARE HERE >> marker

-1a2_ marker_movement    - Rules for marker position tracking and updates a position_update    - Move the marker after processing the current segment b file_progress      - Progress to next file when current file is fully processed c visual_indicator   - Use the marker as a visual indicator of execution progress d next_task          - Clearly identify the next task based on marker position
+1a2_ marker_movement    - Rules for marker position tracking and updates a position_update    - IMPORTANT: After processing a prompt segment, move the << YOU ARE HERE >> marker to the BOTTOM of the prompt segment that was just processed.
+Never place the marker before or in the middle of a segment. b file_progress      - Progress to next file when current file is fully processed c visual_indicator   - Use the marker as a visual indicator of execution progress d next_task          - Clearly identify the next task based on marker position